bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 The OPTIONAL [`task-<label>`](../appendices/entities.md#task) is used to indicate a task subjects were asked to perform in the scanner.
-Those labels MUST be consistent across subjects and sessions.
 For task based PET, a corresponding [`task events`](./05-task-events.md) file MUST be provided (please note that this file is not necessary for resting scans).